-Redness and swelling confined to the general area of the sting.
+- Local reaction: swelling and redness confined to the general area of the sting.
 These types of reactions are not usually dangerous.

 - Large local reaction: symptoms include swelling, redness and itching that may or may not be confined to the general area of the sting.
-In most instances, these reactions are not dangerous.
-For example, a sting on the thumb results in the swelling of the whole hand.
-Contact your allergy specialist if you have concerns about a large local reaction.
+Often these reactions are not dangerous, but very large areas of swelling may warrant further evaluation.
+Contact your allergist if you have questions about a large local reaction.

 Experience symptoms beyond localized swelling, such as hives, throat closure, flushing.
 Please see list of symptoms below.
 This type of reaction may advance into anaphylaxis, which is a life threatening allergic reaction that impairs breathing, causes sudden drop in blood pressure and can send the body into shock within minutes of a sting.